awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 The `rds_superuser` role can do the following:
 + Add extensions that are available for use with Amazon RDS\.
 For more information, see [Supported PostgreSQL features](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport) and the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/sql-createextension.html)\.
 + Manage tablespaces, including creating and deleting them\.
-For more information, see the [Tablespaces](http://www.postgresql.org/docs/9.4/static/manage-ag-tablespaces.html) section in the PostgreSQL documentation\.
+For more information, see [ Tablespaces for PostgreSQL on Amazon RDS](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Tablespaces) and the [Tablespaces](http://www.postgresql.org/docs/9.4/static/manage-ag-tablespaces.html) section in the PostgreSQL documentation\.
 + View all users not assigned the `rds_superuser` role using the `pg_stat_activity` command and stop their connections using the `pg_terminate_backend` and `pg_cancel_backend` commands\.
 + Grant and revoke the `rds_replication` role for all roles that are not the `rds_superuser` role\.
 For more information, see the [GRANT](http://www.postgresql.org/docs/9.4/static/sql-grant.html) section in the PostgreSQL documentation\.

 The following example shows how to create a user and then grant the user the `rds_superuser` role\.
 User\-defined roles, such as `rds_superuser`, have to be granted\.

 ```
 create role testuser with password 'testuser' login;
-CREATE ROLE
 grant rds_superuser to testuser;
-GRANT ROLE
 ```

 ## Managing PostgreSQL database access<a name="Appendix.PostgreSQL.CommonDBATasks.Access"></a>